sara-nl/picasclient/README.md

 <details closed>
 <summary>Create tokens</summary>
 <br>

-The file <code>quickExample.txt</code> contains three lines with commands to be executed.
+The file `quickExample.txt` contains three lines with commands to be executed.
 You can generate three job tokens in the PiCaS DB by running:

 ```
 python pushTokens.py quickExample.txt
 ```

-Check the DB if you can find the tokens in the View <code>Monitor/todo</code>.
+Check the DB; you should see the tokens in the view `Monitor/todo`.
 </details>

 <details closed>
 <summary>Running locally</summary>
 <br>

 To run the example locally (e.g. on your laptop) with:

 ```